pusher/pusher-websocket-java/README.md

 ### Private channels

-It's possible to subscribe to [private channels](https://pusher.com/docs/channels/using_channels/private-channels) that provide a mechanism for [authenticating channel subscriptions](https://pusher.com/docs/channels/server_api/authenticating-users).
-In order to do this you need to provide an `Authorizer` when creating the `Pusher` instance (see **The Pusher constructor** above).
+It's possible to subscribe to [private channels](https://pusher.com/docs/channels/using_channels/private-channels) that provide a mechanism for [authorizing channel subscriptions](https://pusher.com/docs/channels/server_api/authorizing-users).
+In order to do this you need to provide a `ChannelAuthorizer` when creating the `Pusher` instance (see **The Pusher constructor** above).

-The library provides a `HttpAuthorizer` implementation of `Authorizer` which makes an HTTP `POST` request to an authenticating endpoint.
-However, you can implement your own authentication mechanism if required.
+The library provides a `HttpChannelAuthorizer` implementation of `ChannelAuthorizer` which makes an HTTP `POST` request to an authorization endpoint.
+However, you can implement your own authorization mechanism if required.

 Private channels are subscribed to as follows: